ahmadzakiakmal/ahmadzakiakmal.github.io/_posts/2024-06-11-CustomerServiceSentinel.md

 ![image](/assets/images/CSS2.png)

 As the **team leader**, I was responsible for overseeing the project from **conception to deployment**, ensuring that all aspects of development ran smoothly.
 Although I contributed to various components, my primary focus was on the **back-end development** and the chatbot’s core functionalities.
 The **front-end** was designed and built using **Next.js** and **TailwindCSS**, which provided a modern, responsive, and user-friendly interface.
-On the back end, I used **Flask** and **Docker** to create the API responsible for managing and delivering chatbot services respectively.
+On the back end, I used **Flask** to create the API responsible for managing and delivering chatbot services respectively.
+I also used **Docker** to deploy the finished project.

 ![image](/assets/images/CSS3.png)